feedback-to-code/codeGLEU/torrents/README.md

 The following torrents are available:

 RankingData.rar: Evaluation data for all of the lite entries, alongside figs & results, as well as the script used to calculate the ranking.
+MultirefData.rar: Data, scripts, environment and instructions required to run multi-ref experiment.